We're on vacation from 12/22 — 1/4. Shipping will resume on 1/5.

 In her daytime look, Madame de Senonnes, 1814-16 by Jean-August Dominique Ingres.

 By the 19th century, technological advances in production meant that jewelry consumers could choose from an astounding variety of chain types.
 This diversity of styles ushered in new rules about daytime vs. evening jewelry.
 There was a matinee length (20 to 24 inches) and an opera length (35") — and everything in between.
 A gold chain (or chains), sometimes with a watch attached, were part of a woman's basic daytime look.
-For those with a smaller jewelry budget, there were that enabled women to get the same bling-y look without spending a fortune.
+For those with a smaller jewelry budget, there were new gold alternatives like pinchbeck that enabled women to get the same bling-y look without spending a fortune.

 Helene Arpels wearing the Van Cleef & Arpels versatile tubogas called Passe-Partout.
 It could be worn as a necklace, bracelet or belt.